Here are answers to some frequently asked questions about the OneDrive app for Mac. Get the free app

 If you use the Finder to rename or move your OneDrive folder, OneDrive will stop working.

 No, the Fetch files feature is available only on PCs.
-This also means you can't stream videos that are on a Mac from the OneDrive website and can't view photos that are on your Mac from the Photos app in Windows 8.
+This also means you can't stream videos that are on a Mac from the OneDrive website.

 You can change the account you use with OneDrive, but you can't use the folder with multiple accounts at the same time.
 To change the account you use with OneDrive, choose Sign Out from the menu bar.